alan-turing-institute/PDSampler.jl/docs/src/aboutpdmp.md

 * the first, $\tau_h$, is the time of first hit with the boundary of the domain $C$ along the current ray $x(t)=x^{(i)}+(t-t_i)v^{(i)}$ for $t>t_i$.
 This guarantees that the trajectory stays in $C$ and that if the path meets a boundary, it bounces against it.
 * the second, $\tau_r$, is a *refreshment time* sampled from an exponential distribution with a fixed rate.
 This guarantees full exploration of $C$ (see BPS paper for details).

+Note that in the Wu and Robert's *Generalized Bouncy Particle Sampler* (GBPS), no refreshment is needed.

 #### Computing a new velocity (BPS)

 *Below we discuss the case of the BPS, the computations can be different for different samplers (such as the ZZ) but the essence of the method is the same.*